About InterActing

 What we do

-InterActing is a nonprofit theater for youth with autism ages 12 to 25.
-Through improvisational theater, we encourage our participants to let go of their routines and rituals to face the ever-changing world with confidence.
+InterActing is a nonprofit organization for young people with autism ages 12 through 25.
+Through improvisational theater, we encourage our participants to let go of their routines and rituals so that they can move with greater security and confidence in the ever-changing world.

 Improvisation is a form of theater without a script.
-Still, it’s built on a set of strategies that can be incredibly helpful in increasing social flexibility—from quickly responding to each other’s ideas to reacting to the acted emotions of others.
+Yet it is based on a number of strategies that can be very helpful in increasing social flexibility: from being able to respond quickly to each other’s ideas, to responding to the other’s acted emotions.

-At InterActing, our participants gain valuable experiences that support them in life.
-And just as important: they have an incredible amount of fun together while doing it!
+At InterActing, our participants gain valuable experiences that help them move forward in life.
+And just as important: they also have a lot of fun together!

 Why we do it

-Saskia Maas, director of InterActing, saw that her autistic son Aidan had an incredible mind, but struggled with everyday surprises.
-Together with Pim Donkersloot, a pedagogue and owner of Child Center, she founded InterActing Theatre School in 2018 – a place where young people with autism learn to improvise, build friendships, and develop self-confidence.
-Our participants discover that the unexpected is less frightening than they thought, helping them better handle unplanned situations.
+Saskia Maas, director of InterActing, saw that her autistic son Aidan had an insane brain but couldn’t handle everyday surprises well.
+Together with Pim Donkersloot, educator and owner of Child Center, she founded theater school InterActing in 2018.
+Where young people with autism learn to improvise, make friendships and build self-confidence.
+Our participants learn that the unexpected is less exciting than they think, allowing them to better handle unplanned situations.

-Adolescence is a time when feeling a sense of belonging becomes especially important.
-For those with an autism spectrum disorder, this can be particularly challenging.
-That’s why InterActing focuses specifically on these vulnerable young people.
-After all, everyone wants to build friendships and live a life filled with joy.
-Through our approach, we help increase their flexibility, personal growth, and participation in society.
+When you hit puberty, it is extra important to feel a sense of belonging.
+An autism spectrum disorder can make this extra difficult.
+That’s why InterActing focuses precisely on these vulnerable young people.
+After all, everyone wants to build friendships and a life that is also filled with having fun.
+Through our approach, we increase their flexibility, personal development and social participation.

 How we do it

 InterActing has several activities in which young people can participate.
-We organize trial classes for new participants, a 12-week spring and fall course, and a 4-day summer school program.
+We organize trial classes for new participants, a 12-week spring and fall course, and a 4-day summer school.

-In these sessions, we use a variety of improvisational theatre exercises that encourage interaction between participants.
-They learn to listen to one another, build on each other’s ideas, and create sketches together.
-At the heart of improvisational theatre is the principle of “Yes, and.”
-This means that whatever a fellow player says is always accepted as true, and you add something to it, allowing the idea to grow further.
+Here we use all kinds of varied exercises from improvisational theater that provide interaction between participants.
+Participants learn to listen to each other, build on each other’s ideas and create skits together.
+In improvisational theater, the basic principle of “Yes, and” is central.
+This means that what a fellow actor says is always true, and that you have to add something to it, which further grows the idea.

 Our Statutory Objectives